Articles on: Settings & configurations

 }));

-// Or use the global function:
+// Or use the global function (same meaning):

 // window.setMaglrConsent(true);